gvwilson/sensibleadventures/nardica/nardica.md

 "I ain't wastin' anything!"
 Iffy said hotly,
 stung by Jeep's use of the "w" word.
-"An' it's none of your business what my uncle knows and doesn't."
+"And it's none of your business what my uncle knows and doesn't."
 She turned back to the drill,
 placing her foot firmly on the pedal that controlled the motor's speed.